Concordium/concordium.github.io/source/mainnet/docs/network/nodes/run-node-macos.rst

 .. _run-node-macos:

 ==============================
-Run and manage a node on macOS
+Run and manage a node on MacOS
 ==============================

 This guide describes how to run and manage a node on macOS.
 You can also run a node using :ref:`Docker <run-a-node>`, :ref:`Ubuntu <run-node-ubuntu>`, or :ref:`Windows <run-node-windows>`.